Special Service Unit: High Profile Cases

 In 2012, SSU special agents became involved in the Speed Freak Killers investigation.
 Agents interviewed convicted serial killer Wesley Shermantine at San Quentin State Prison.
 Shermantine was a condemned inmate awaiting execution on death row.
 Shermantine provided agents with information about the whereabouts of victims’ bodies, buried in Calaveras and San Joaquin counties.
 He claimed the remains were those of victims he and his childhood friend, Loren Herzog, had murdered.
 In August 2012, SSU agents removed Shermantine from Death Row and conducted a covert transport to the areas he described in Calaveras County and San Joaquin County.
 Shermantine directed SSU to where he and Herzog had allegedly buried their victims.
 FBI Evidence Response Team members responded and marked the locations identified by the serial killer and later conducted forensic excavations searching for human remains.

 In February 2018, SSU culminated a year-long operation with the Federal Bureau of Investigation, code-named "Silent Night."
 The investigation focused on the Nuestra Familia prison gang and its control over Northern California communities.
 The investigation centered on Woodland, California, and the street gang called "Varrio Bosque Norteno."
 An arrest sweep of 29 suspects took place on February 14, 2018.

-Operation Silent Night takedown in Northern California.

 On June 6, 2019, The United States Attorney's Office in Sacramento, California, indicted sixteen members and associates of the Aryan Brotherhood prison gang; the indictments stemmed from a five-year investigation led by the Drug Enforcement Administration and the Special Service Unit.
 The government alleged that top officials within the Aryan Brotherhood organization used smuggled phones to order murders and orchestrate a multi-state drug trafficking operation from their prison cells.

 SSU agents assisting Oakland Police during the 2020 George Floyd protests.

 During the 2020 George Floyd protests in Oakland, California, the Special Service Unit played a crucial role in maintaining public safety and responding to civil unrest.
 Tasked with crowd control and tactical operations, the SSU assisted the Oakland Police Department (OPD) in managing large demonstrations, protecting critical infrastructure, and addressing incidents of vandalism and looting.
 The unit worked alongside OPD to de-escalate tensions while ensuring the rights of protesters were upheld.
 Their efforts included dispersing unlawful gatherings, making arrests when necessary, and providing rapid response to emergencies.